Helping People with Cancer

 How We Are Helping

-FFP’s Pro Bono for Cancer Campaign is raising funds to help grow our support of pro bono efforts for families affected by a serious cancer diagnosis.
+By donating to FFP, you are helping expand our pro bono efforts for families affected by a serious cancer diagnosis.
 Over the next several years, FFP will continue to award strategic grants focused on addressing the financial toxicity of cancer.
 Our goal is to test, refine and grow outstanding program models so that this work can be replicated and scaled, eventually helping thousands of families across the country.

 Funding for our Cancer Program will help cover: